'Best PII Redaction Software in 2026'

 • Transparent pricing with a free tier - Plans start at $49/month for 5,000 images and 15 video minutes.
 The free tier includes 100 images and 5 video minutes per month with full API access.
 See all plans on the pricing page.

-• Developer-friendly — Webhooks, real-time WebSocket status updates, batch processing, and a dashboard for non-technical team members.
+• Developer-friendly - Webhooks, real-time dashboard status updates, batch processing, and a dashboard for non-technical team members.

 Limitations: